Skip to content

 pip install 'ultimate-notion[all]'

-Ultimate Notion needs at least Pyton 3.10.
+Ultimate Notion requires Python 3.10 or higher.
 Depending on your system, you might need to use pyenv, conda, etc. to install a more recent version.

 Creating an integration